annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 As we already know, vector instructions should be executed under corresponding predicates that depend on ALL conditions guarding dd-exits.
 That means we should hoist all such conditions (and their definitions) to the very beginning.
 Of course, such hoisting should not break semantic correctness.
 Let’s give formal definition of hoisting safety:

 Hoisting Safety
-  We say it’s safe to hoist instruction to an earlier point in the execution if it produces the same result as in the original execution and early result availability doesn’t cause observable change in the program behavior.
+  We say it is safe to hoist instruction to an earlier point in the execution if it produces the same result as in the original execution and early result availability doesn’t cause observable change in the program behavior.

 Typical examples of unsafe instruction hoisting are moving a load ahead of potentially aliasing store or scheduling potentially throwing instruction ahead of another side-effecting instruction.
 In LLVM terms, this is very similar to ``llvm::canSinkOrHoistInst`` used in LICM along with avoiding hoisting over instructions that fail ``isGuaranteedToTransferExecutionToSuccessor`` (for example, may Throw calls or returns).
 Note that we can still hoist over throwing calls if we prove the instruction we are hoisting is speculatable (see below).